prb28/m68k-instructions-documentation/bra.md

 `Size` byte, word

 ## Description
 Program execution continues at location [PC] + d.
-The displacement, d, is a twoís complement value (8 bits for a short branch and 16 bits for a long branch).
+The displacement, d, is a two's complement value (8 bits for a short branch and 16 bits for a long branch).
 The value in the PC corresponds to the current location plus two.
 Note that a short branch to the next instruction is impossible, since the branch code 0 is used to indicate a long branch with a 16-bit offset.